dcnieho/gazeMapper/README.md

 3) Determine data quality measures, e.g., accuracy and precision using [glassesValidator](https://github.com/dcnieho/glassesValidator) ([Niehorster et al., 2023](https://doi.org/10.3758/s13428-023-02105-5)).

 If you use this tool or any of the code in this repository, please cite:<br>
-Niehorster, D.C., Hessels, R.S., Nyström, M., Benjamins, J.S. and Hooge, I.T.C. (in prep). gazeMapper: A tool for automated world-based analysis of wearable eye tracker data ([BibTeX](#bibtex))<br>
+Niehorster, D.C., Hessels, R.S., Nyström, M., Benjamins, J.S. and Hooge, I.T.C. (submitted). gazeMapper: A tool for automated world-based analysis of gaze data from one or multiple wearable eye trackers.
+Manuscript submitted for publication, 2024 ([BibTeX](#bibtex))<br>
 If you use the functionality for automatic determining the data quality (accuracy and precision) of wearable eye tracker recordings, please additionally cite:<br>
 [Niehorster, D.C., Hessels, R.S., Benjamins, J.S., Nyström, M. and Hooge, I.T.C.
 (2023).
 GlassesValidator:
 A data quality tool for eye tracking glasses.
 Behavior Research Methods. doi: 10.3758/s13428-023-02105-5](https://doi.org/10.3758/s13428-023-02105-5) ([BibTeX](#bibtex))